 Resource Entities (REs) either own or control a generation resource or behave as a Load Acting as a Resource (LaaR) that can comply with ERCOT instructions to reduce electricity usage or provide an ancillary service.

-REs and their assets must be registered separately, using the forms below.
+REs and their assets must be registered separately.
+The RE Application for Registration can be found in Section 23 of the Protocols.
+The RE Asset Registration form can be found under Key Documents below.
 Each RE must also be represented by a qualified scheduling entity (QSE), which establishes a control interface with ERCOT.

 REs should review the following important information: